Types of Domestic Violence

 Teen Dating Violence

-It is violence or the threat of violence in a dating relationship.
+Teen dating violence is the violence or the threat of violence in a dating relationship.
 This violence can be sexual, physical, verbal or emotional, or a combination of these.